ebadusb/Common/tools/stack_trace_tool/StackTrace/README.txt

 *** Version ***

 Enter toolchain version.
 In most cases, StackTraceUI can determine the device type and version, and a version need not be entered.
-Otherwise, enter 2.02 to use "nm386.exe" and 2.2 to use "nmpentium.exe", respectively, for symbol lookup.
+Otherwise, enter 2.02 to use "objdump386.exe" or 2.2 to use "nmpentium.exe", respectively, for symbol lookup.

 *** OSFile ***

 Enter the OS image name.
-Examples include "vxWorks", "vxWorks_ampro", and "vxWorks_versalogic".
-If left unsupplied, a name is extracted from the data log.
-Note that if neither "vxWorks_ampro" nor "vxWorks_versalogic" can be deduced, "vxWorks" is used as the default.
-Currently, StackTraceUI cannot handle multiple OS image names.
+Examples include "vxWorks", "vxWorks_ampro", "vxWorks_versalogic", etc. If left unspecified, a name is attempted from the data log.
+Note that if neither "vxWorks_ampro" nor "vxWorks_versalogic" can be deduced, "vxWorks" is used as a default name.
+StackTraceUI can now handle multiple OS image names.
+To use this feature, pass in a comma-delimited list of OS image names with the same ordering as is intended for the OS paths.
+One example may be "vxWorks_versalogic,vxWorks_versalogic_pxe", which references an OS image named "vxWorks_versalogic" in /vxboot and "vxWorks_versalogic_pxe" in /trima/safety/boot in the case of a Trima data log.

 *** Pathalias ***

 This option allows you to alias folder and/or file names.
 Aliasing is done before symbol lookup, so this could be used, e.g., to redistribute module locations if your build tree hierarchy differs from the machine directory hierarchy.
 Use the format "old:new" where "new" is an alias for "old".
-NOTE: This is a deprecated feature and much of what this configuration parameter can provide is handled automatically by the StackTraceUI.
+NOTE: This is a deprecated feature and much of what this configuration parameter provides is already handled by the StackTraceUI.

 *** Address ***